Supreme Court judgment on Deprivation of Liberty: CBF statement

 What happens next?

-Each nation of the UK will need to consider what impact this judgement has on their domestic policies.
+Each nation of the UK will need to consider what impact this judgment has on their domestic policies.

 The Department of Health and Social Care announced last year that it intends to launch a consultation on Liberty Protection Safeguards, which will replace the existing Deprivation of Liberty Safeguards in England and Wales.
 This consultation, which will be run jointly with the Ministry of Justice, is expected to lead to new guidance on how local authorities and other bodies should determine whether people are deprived of their liberty.

-We will continue to share information about any changes resulting from this judgement as more information becomes available.
+We will continue to share information about any changes resulting from this judgment as more information becomes available.

 Jacqui Shurlock, CEO of The Challenging Behaviour Foundation, said: